-To meet this demand, the department offers three options, accessible through two Engineering degrees.
+To meet this demand, the department offers three specialization tracks, accessible through two Engineering degrees.

 General Engineering degree with a major in Engineering with Life and Physical Sciences

-The aim of this major is to train Engineers in three areas related to health:
+The aim of this major is to train Engineers in three areas related to healthcare:

 - Medical Imaging

-This major allows for the validation of the "Imaging and Medical and Surgical Robotics" course within the Imaging, Robotics and Biomedical Engineering Master's degree, in a dual degree program.
+This major course allows for the validation of the "Imaging with Medical and Surgical Robotics" course within the Imaging, Robotics and Biomedical Engineering Master's degree, in a dual degree program.

 The companies which are likely to employ an Engineer with a Life and Physical Sciences major are biomedical device manufacturers as well as the automotive industry and its equipment manufacturers.
-More and more job opportunities are also available in companies specialized in the design, development and instalment of increasingly complex entire hospital information systems.
-Engineers also mainly join medical imaging manufacturers or to smaller more agile structures skilled in medical image processing.
+Growing job opportunities are being offered in companies specialized in the design, development and instalment of increasingly complex entire hospital information systems.
+Engineers also mainly join medical imaging manufacturers or smaller more agile structures skilled in medical image processing.

 Diagnosis and Innovative Medical Treatment (Information Technology for Healthcare Engineering degree)